 Where GitHub search gives you a list of profiles to evaluate one by one, Pin’s AI processes 850M+ candidate profiles with the kind of granularity that handles both specialized niche roles and high-volume hiring.
 It doesn’t just find engineers who match a keyword - it understands context.
 A search for “senior backend engineer with distributed systems experience” returns professionals whose actual work history matches, not just contributors who happen to have the right language tags.

 Pin also solves the 82% visibility problem.
-Instead of relying solely on public GitHub activity, it aggregates signals across the web - employment history, education, certifications, published work, and verified contact details - giving you a complete candidate picture that no amount of GitHub profile reading can match.
+Instead of relying solely on public GitHub activity, it aggregates signals across the web: employment history, education, certifications, published work, and verified contact details.
+That coverage gives you a complete candidate picture that manual GitHub research simply can’t match.

 The Outreach Gap in Numbers

-The outreach gap is dramatic.
+Outreach gap numbers are striking.
 As the chart above shows, generic cold email in tech gets a 4.77% reply rate.
-LinkedIn InMail from recruiters averages around 12%, according to Expandi's H1 2025 outreach benchmarks.
+LinkedIn InMail from recruiters averages around 12%, according to Expandi’s H1 2025 outreach benchmarks.
 Personalized GitHub outreach can push reply rates to 25-30% if you invest the time per candidate.
-Pin's automated multi-channel sequences across email, LinkedIn, and SMS hit a 48% response rate - without the hours of manual personalization.
+Pin’s automated multi-channel sequences across email, LinkedIn, and SMS deliver 5x better response rates than industry averages - without the hours of manual personalization.

 “Absolutely money maker for recruiters… in 6 months I can directly attribute over $250K in revenue to Pin.” - Rich Rosen, Executive Recruiter at Cornerstone Search